FLEXFORD (was WYEBRIDGE)

 I didn't really have a good answer other than I fancied having one, which isn't the most convincing of reasons!
 Of course after that I couldn't stop hearing his comments in my head and after a while decided it really was an unlikely scenario so the loco shed's gone!

 I'd also worried for some time about how I was going to couple/uncouple stock that was sitting on the rear tracks and much inward debate had ensued regarding auto couplers of some sort and whether I could face using them instead of the traditional links.
 Jury's still out on that one but at least I now don't have to worry about reaching across signals, telegraph poles or trees as the revamped trackwork will mostly be concentrated in the middle and towards the front of the layout.
-Some track's already been removed, including a couple of turnouts and new rationalised trackwork has been laid in a different configuration.
-This needs wiring up, painting, ballasting and weathering.
+Some track's already been removed, including a couple of turnouts and new rationalised trackwork has been laid in a different configuration using the turnouts, all of which requires rewiring, painting, ballasting and weathering.
+That's as far as I've got and photos will be posted here once there's more to see.

 In the meantime, because there is very little remaining of Julian's original layout other than some of the trackwork, signals and station building, I've decided to rename the layout FLEXFORD, this being a small hamlet of just a few houses that in reality is situated in Hampshire between Chandlers Ford and Romsey.
-It doesn't have railway access with only a solitary road bridge that crosses over the line still, but I liked the name that I always intended using on an originally planned Southern region model that would have linked to HURSLEY - a much earlier production of mine.
+It doesn't have railway access, being located either side of a solitary road bridge that crosses over the existing line, but I liked the name that I always intended using on an originally planned Southern region model that would have linked to HURSLEY - a much earlier production of mine.
 This never came to fruition, hence my choice for the renaming ceremony.